dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

 But even with all that, we were still getting a 403 response frome the Preflight `OPTIONS`.
 Logged in the IHS access log, so we knew it was reaching that, but errors in our application (service) log or WebSphere log.

+### IHS details

-So I reached out to an IBM [IHS and WAS colleague](https://github.com/covener), who first had me enable Apache Module logging with `%{RH}e` (looking for official reference), which reported `mod_was_ap22_http.c/-2/handler`, which my colleague say that "-2" means the reponse was forwarded by WebSphere.
+So I reached out to an IBM [IHS and WAS expert colleague Eric Covener](https://github.com/covener), who had me enable Apache Module "Request Handler" logging with `%{RH}e` (looking for official reference), which reported `mod_was_ap22_http.c/-2/handler`, which my colleague says that "-2" means the reponse was forwarded by WebSphere.
 Thus, this remaining 403 is coming from WebSphere and/or our service, not from IHS.

-Ahah, so `OPTIONS` is being passed down to WebSphere, which isn't handling it.
-It honestly seemed inconceivable to me that such a low-level detail (only if JSON, preflight `OPTIONS` will be sent) would have to be explicitly handled by service logic, but apparently it is.
+That is, `OPTIONS` is being passed down to WebSphere, which isn't handling it.
+It honestly seemed inconceivable to me that such a low-level detail (only if JSON, Preflight `OPTIONS` will be sent) would have to be explicitly handled by service logic, but apparently it is.

+### WebSphere details

+Eric then suggested enabling WebSphere [Web Container "Must gather" tracing](https://www.ibm.com/support/pages/mustgather-web-container-and-servlet-engine-problems-websphere-application-server) to get further details of where in WebSphere the response was being generated.

+Then another IBM colleague, [Phu Dinh](https://github.com/pmd1nh), looked at the resulting trace and pointed out that it was the Spring MVC Dispatcher Servlet that was returning the 403.

+### Apache rules to handle `OPTIONS`

+[One reference](https://benjaminhorn.io/code/setting-cors-cross-origin-resource-sharing-on-apache-with-correct-response-headers-allowing-everything-through/) suggested manually configuring Apache (IHS) to respond to `OPTIONS` with a 200, but that seems way too fiddly to me.

 ### Spring CORS Support

-Our service developer had asked if we needed to be using [Spring's CORS support](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework) (this is a Spring MVC web service), which I had originally thought no, but now looked likely.
+Next, our service developer had asked if we needed to be using [Spring's CORS support](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework) (this is a Spring MVC web service), which I had originally thought no, but now looked like it might be the least objectionable option for us.
+Although I definitely didn't want to have to manually manage there the list of allowed domains.

+But before we pursued this approach further, our other developer found another reference that provided the solution we ended up using.

+### Simple IHS rule to "absorb" `OPTIONS`

+As described in [Configuring CORS for WebSphere Application Server](https://www.ibm.com/support/pages/node/6348518), adding this

 ## References